5 Times Jesus Taught Us About Kindness

-In the Bible, we read a lot of stories about Jesus’ ministry.
+In the Bible, we read many stories about Jesus’ ministry.
 He healed the sick and performed miracles.
-But what we often fail to see are the lessons he is trying to teach us through those acts.
+But we often fail to see the lessons he is trying to teach us through those acts.

-Let’s not forget that Jesus is a teacher – one of the greatest there is.
+Let’s not forget that Jesus is one of the greatest teachers.
 He used parables and stories to teach us about the kingdom of God.
 But his greatest method is teaching by example.

 Here are five more Bible stories of Jesus teaching us about kindness.